Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 exists for every edge $e \subset X$.
 Call an edge $e$ \emph{short} if this limit is finite, and \emph {long} otherwise.
 Let $X^{sh} \subset X$ be the subgraph consisting of all short edges, and fix an edge $e_0=(v_0,w_0) \subset X$ such that Then after passing to a subsequence of $(M_i)$, there is a sequence of uniformly relatively connected carrier graphs with at most $9k$ edges, and an edge $e_0' = (v_0',w_0')$ in $X'$ such that \begin{enumerate} \item $sup_i \big ( \length f_i'(e_0') - CHL^{f_i'}_{(X')^{sh}}(e_0',w_0') \big )<\infty.$ \item $\sup_i \big ( \length f_i'(e_0')- \length f_i(e_0) +CHL^{f_i}_{X^{sh}}(e_0,v_0) \big ) < \infty$, and \item the number of `long' edges in $X' \setminus e_0'$, i.e.\ those $e'$ for which is at most the number of long edges in $X \setminus e_0$. \end{enumerate} \end {claim}

 This claim implies the lemma, by the following contradiction argument.
 One supposes that there is no uniform $D'$ that satisfies the conclusion in Lemma \ref{kernel} and takes a sequence of manifolds, carrier graphs and distinguished edges satisfying the hypotheses of Lemma \ref{kernel} for which larger and larger $D'$ fail.
+Note that after passing to a subsequence, we can assume all the $M_i$ are pairwise non-isometric, since if infinitely many of them are isometric we can just take the $f'$ in Lemma \ref{kernel} to be a single fixed carrier graph, independent of $i$, which satisfies the properties (1)-(3) if we set $D'=\length(f')$, say.
 Since all the $X_i$ have at most $k$ edges, we can assume after passing to a subsequence that $X_i=X$ is some fixed graph, the distinguished edges are all the same, and that the limit \eqref{length limit} exists for every edge.
 Apply Claim~\ref{thatclaim} and take $D'$ larger than all the suprema in its conclusion, and large enough so that the $f_i'$ are $D'$-relatively connected.
 For this $D'$, the conclusion of Lemma \ref{kernel} then holds for all $i$, contradicting that it was supposed to fail for larger and larger $D'$ as $i\to \infty$.

 We now start on the proof of the claim.
 Set